ExistentialRobotics/erl_jackal2_points_filter/README.md

 # erl_jackal2_points_filter
-The repo for ERL Jackal2 robot to filter the raw OS1-32 lidar data of robo-body and transform the point cloud to world frame.
+ERL Jackal2 3D lidar filter.
+Filter the raw OS1-32 lidar data of robo-body and transform it to world frame.